Protocol

 Before signing an attestation, the SP MUST:

-- Verify identity — Validate the attester’s authentication token against the identity provider.
+- Verify identity — Validate the attester’s authentication token.
 Resolve to a verified DID.

-- Reject or sign — Only sign the attestation if both identity and authorization checks pass.
+- Reject or sign — Only sign the attestation if all checks pass.

 Normative Rules